 Ubud.
 First impressions.
 Ubud is the cultural center of Bali.
 Although I’m not entirely sure if that’s true or if I just made that up, Ubud definitely has a different vibe from Kuta.
-The main street is still bustling and chaotic with cars and motorbike but at least there’s a sidewalk here.
+The main street is still bustling and chaotic with cars and motorbikes but at least there’s a sidewalk here.
 One notable difference is where Kuta has beaches, Ubud has lush greenery and beautiful religious shrines scattered throughout the city.

 My first stop, aside from checking-in at my hostel, was at Sang Spa 3.
 I opted for the honey and cucumber facial and it was uhh-mazing.
 She started with a cleanse, then exfoliate, then a steam, each time gently massaging my face.
 Then she put honey on my face and chest.
 Okay, it’s exactly how it sounds … pretty much felt like raw honey.
 Surely they must mix other things in there.
-After scrubbing away the honey concoction, she layered sliced cucumbers all over my face.
+After scrubbing away the honey concoction, she layered ice-cold slices of cucumber all over my face.
 Then she started massaging each arm with just the right amount of pressure.
 At one point I think I even fell asleep.

 During the entire time at the spa, I could only think of one thing … work.
 Seriously, can you believe it?
 But it’s not what you think.
 The one thing I kept thinking to myself was how easy it is for us to get so caught up in daily lives that we forget to take care of ourselves sometimes.
 I know working in the ER, my perception of time was always 4-hour blocks and shift-to-shift and week-by-week.
 I was always so focused on getting through my week, that often times I wouldn’t do anything else on my days off except catch up on sleep and maybe some errands.
 I kept telling myself that eventually I would get a massage at the end of the week or the next week and it never happened.